How to Boost Your WiFi Signal: Increase Your WiFi Speed

 Also called repeaters, extenders are devices that pick up and amplify your WiFi signal.
 The difficulty with extenders is that the signal they’re boosting is already diminished, often providing limited speeds by the time the boosted signal reaches your far-flung devices.

-A Powerline system and/or additional routers over extenders will generally provide better results, but extenders can work in a pinch if you’re looking for a quick fix to extend signal to a specific area.
+A powerline-enabled system and/or additional routers will generally provide better results than extenders, but extenders can work in a pinch if you’re looking for a quick fix to a specific area.

 6. Upgrade Your Router

-High-end routers with beamforming can automatically concentrate the signal to work around problems that require hours of tinkering in older routers, and are a great investment if you have or plan to purchase a new laptop or smartphone that supports the latest 108.11ac WiFi standard.
+High-end routers with beamforming, the ability to direct its signal to specific devices, can automatically concentrate the signal to work around problems that may require hours of tinkering in older routers.
+Although it is not yet widely required, investing in a more advanced router may save you from having to do so later down the line if you have or plan to purchase a new laptop or smartphone that supports WiFi 6, the latest standard for wireless connection.

 Signal Segregating Strategies